 - Dulce de Leche Hot Chocolate

 - Hot Cocoa with Almond Milk

 What do I need to make Baileys hot chocolate at home?

 - Mug or heat-proof glass.

-- Milk, cocoa powder, Baileys Irish Cream, dark chocolate & sugar.
+- Milk, cocoa powder, Baileys Irish cream (you can use homemade Irish cream), dark chocolate & sugar.

 - Optional – toppings of your choice.